vuejs/vuepress/docs/plugin/README.md

 1. Extend the data generated at compile time. e.g. `the last updated time of each file`.
 2. Generate extra files before or after compilation. e.g. `PWA support`.
-3. Add some extra pages.
+3. Add extra pages. e.g. [vuepress-plugin-i18n-ui](https://github.com/ulivz/vuepress-plugin-i18n-ui)
-4. Add some global UI. e.g. `back to top`.
+4. Inject global UI. e.g. `back to top`.

 A plugin should export a `plain object`(`#1`).
 If the plugin needs to take options, it can be a function that exports a plain object(`#2`).
-The function will be called with the plugin's options as the first argument, along with plugin's context which provides some compile-time context.
+The function will be called with the plugin's options as the first argument, along with [plugin context](#plugin-context) which provides some compile-time context.

 ``` js
 // #1